Greek dances: Greek dancing in the United States

 Within the United States, Greek Americans participate in Greek dancing in order to preserve their heritage and culture.
 Greeks of all ages can be seen showcasing their skills at Greek Festivals which take place year round, often hosted by Greek Orthodox churches, or at various competitions in which groups practice dances from specific parts of Greece in order to perform in front of judges.
+GOYA, a spiritual ministry, is meant to give young people an opportunity to celebrate their shared culture and region while building bonds within the community.

 Greek Orthodox Folk Dance and Choral Festival (FDF)

 Since 1976, the Greek Orthodox Metropolis of San Francisco has held a convention that allows Greek Dance groups from various churches in the Pacific Region of the United States to compete.
 Up to 3,000 people participate annually and it is described as the largest youth ministry program in the Metropolis of San Francisco.
 Within the competition, there are four divisions, two of which are judged and two of which are exhibition suites.
 Division I and Division II are judged by a table of judges who have done years of research in Greece and instructed others on the styling and other important elements of Greek dancing.
 Each competing team will be placed into a division and group based on the average age of the team.
 Each team performs two times and perfected suites that can be from many places in Greece (islands, mainland, villages) and feature many different dances.
 The judges will score the teams based on their costumes, singing, stage presence, styling, and how closely it resembles the region that their suite is from.